dzufferey/resync_oopsla20_artifact/README.md

-# 424. Programming at the Edge of Synchrony
+# 424. Programming at the Edge of Synchrony (Artifact)

 Documentation to reproduce the experiments from the paper "Programming at the Edge of Synchrony".

 ## Scope of the Artifact

 This artifacts explain how to run ReSync and the other tools against which we compare.
+To goal of the artifact is to reproduce the figures in Section 6 of the paper.

 TODO we try to use the latest available version of the tools against which we compare.

-TODO scripts for the plots

 ### Software Setup